 Gets unusually upset if they can’t use their device(s)

-Laughing excessively while using devices and refuse to share what was funny
+Laughing excessively while using devices and refusal to share what was funny

 Quickly switches screens or hides their device